Muriel Kauffman

-Muriel Irene McBrien Kauffman (August 28, 1916 – March 17, 1995) was a civic leader and philanthropist in Kansas City, Missouri.
+Muriel Irene McBrien Kauffman (August 28, 1916 – March 17, 1995) was a Canadian civic leader and philanthropist in Kansas City, Missouri.
 She was the wife and partner of Ewing Kauffman.
 Ewing and Muriel worked together at Marion Labs and were the founding owners of the Kansas City Royals baseball team.

 She was born in Toronto, Ontario, graduated from the Trafalgar Castle School in Whitby, Ontario and McMaster University in Hamilton, Ontario.
 Her father was Toronto lawyer and politician Fred McBrien.
-She met Ewing the early 1960s in Miami, Florida.
+She met Ewing in the early 1960s in Miami, Florida.
 He was attending a medical convention and she was vacationing at the same hotel.
 They married in February 1962.

 After her death, her remains were interred at the Ewing and Muriel Kauffman Memorial Garden next to her husband's remains.

 in 1987, the Foundations for Ewing and Muriel split due to their diverse interests; Muriel focused her philanthropic effort on performing and visual arts, as well as causes related to healthcare, whereas Ewing's favorite charities revolved around education and entrepreneurial support.
 Muriel's legacy is further cemented with her receipt of the Mr. Baseball Award from the Baseball Writer Association of America, the William Booth Award from the Salvation Army, and, with her husband, the 1986 Mankind Award from the Heart of America Chapter of the Cystic Fibrosis Foundation.
 Muriel was named a director of UMB in 1971, and she was granted an honorary doctor of law degree from McMaster University (her undergraduate alma mater) in 1985.